SolidLabResearch/Bashlib/README.md

 let url = ...

 let options = {
-// standard options
+// general command options
   fetch?: any,         // an (authenticated) fetch function verbose?: boolean,   // log all operations logger?: Logger      // Custom logging object, logs are sent to the terminal if this is left empty
 // options specific to edit
-  editor?: string,     // name of the editor that will be used touch?: boolean,     // set to true if the resource does not exist yet }
+  editor?: string,     // path to the executable of the editor to be used touch?: boolean,     // set to true if the resource does not exist yet }